ksylvan/ansible-laptop/README.md

 ## Additional Playbooks

-Add additional playbooks in the appropriate `playbooks/` subdirecory and sumbit a pull request if you think they could be of general use.
+Add additional playbooks in the appropriate `playbooks/` subdirecory and submit a pull request if you think they could be of general use.

 Add private playbooks that you do not intend to share in `private/`.
 For MacOS, land your playbooks in `private/Darwin` and for Linux,